 5 effective tips to persuade kids to save money

-I know this is old school technique, but believe me this is going to work.
+I know this is an old school technique, but believe me, this is going to work.
 The envelope budgeting system is common with elders.
 You can apply the same trick with your children too.
-Ask your kids to draw picture of what they want on each envelope.
+Ask your kids to draw a picture of what they want on each envelope.